top of page

 • Hindering or discouraging others from learning.

-• Showing courtesy and respect for others is most important.
-This includes all interaction with other students, with teachers and non-teaching staff, and with all those in our community and the general public.
+• Showing courtesy and respect for others is essential.
+This applies to all interactions with other students, teachers, non-teaching staff, members of our community and the general public.

-• We are responsible for what others will inherit when they attend Howick College.
-Students are to respect the school grounds and all school property, this includes putting rubbish in the bin, and no marking of desks, walls, or tables.
+• Students are to respect the school grounds and all school property, this includes putting rubbish in the bin, and no marking of desks, walls, or tables.

-• Graffiti or inappropriate images are not permitted on anything the student brings to the College.
+• Graffiti or inappropriate images are not allowed on any items a student brings to the college

-• Smoking or vaping is forbidden on the way to and from school, during school or at any school event.
+• Smoking or vaping is not permitted on the way to and from school, during school hours or at any school event.

-• Everyone plays an important part in ensuring Howick College is a safe learning environment.
-Items that are unrelated to school activities and may cause danger to others must NOT be brought to school.
+• Items that are unrelated to school activities and may cause danger to others must NOT be brought to school.

 Agreements

-When enrolling at Howick College all parents, caregivers and students are required to read the following agreements and acknowledge that they understand and agree to the conditions stated within these agreements.
+When enrolling at Howick College, all parents, caregivers, and students must read the following agreements and confirm their understanding and acceptance of the stated conditions and requirements

 Attendance